loweisz/my-home/src/pages/inversion_of_control_with_react_components.md

 ## Not only object orientated

-The idea of inversion of control (IoC) not only makes sense for object-orientation, it can be transffered to a lot more such as for React or any other component-based framework with the composition of components.
+The idea of inversion of control (IoC) not only makes sense for object-orientation, it can be transferred to a lot more such as for React or any other component-based framework with the composition of components.
 In this article, I want to explain how you can use the pattern not only in Java(script), but also when you want to create a shared UI-component.

 But first let's find out what IoC actually means.
 Let's see what [wikipedia](https://en.wikipedia.org/wiki/Inversion_of_control) says about it.